-The non-consensual sharing of intimate images (sometime referred to as ‘revenge porn’ or ‘image-based abuse’) is a unique crime for the digital age and something the law has been slow to directly address.
+The non-consensual sharing of intimate images (sometimes referred to as ‘revenge porn’ or ‘image-based abuse’) is a unique crime for the digital age and something the law has been slow to directly address.

 The following outlines the key criminal offences that may apply to image-based abuse cases in Victoria.